From beyond the bounds of time and space, my immortal

 instant, we shot into light-speed, plunging through a mesmerizing wormhole.
 It

-was absolutely amazing!
+was amazing!
 I was completely in awe.
-We arrived on a planet covered
+We arrived on a planet covered in a dense

-in a dense jungle.
-“The ship will be hidden, and I’ll input the coordinates
+jungle.
+“The ship will be hidden, and I’ll input the coordinates into our quantum

 Melanie shook her